First Kicks is aimed at those turning 4, 5 or 6 this year (for 2023 that is kids born in 2019, 2018 and 2017).

-Last season in 2018 we had 100 kids registered with around 80 kids playing each Saturday morning.
-It’s superb to see the turf humming on a Saturday morning with around 200 playing across two hours including 7th and 8th grades.
-You’re most welcome to come along and give it a go first to see if your player is keen.
+We usually have around 100 kids registered and playing First Kicks each Saturday morning.
+It’s superb to see the turf humming on a Saturday morning and you’re most welcome to come along and give it a go first to see if your player is keen.

-Football Turf at Maidstone Park, Park Road (opposite Parapine ITM)
+Artificial football turf at Maidstone Park, Park Road (opposite Parapine ITM).

 We follow the New Zealand Football Junior Framework that encourages a variety of skill development and is all about building the foundation for future years.
 You’ll probably see us using laminated games guides from the framework each Saturday.